rsandeep15/StudentOrgsScraper/README.md

 - Returns the org name and the details of the organization as a JSON object.
 Live Demo: http://52.38.85.90/details/6589

-Simply run `node app.js` and navigate to endpoint /update on your browser.
+Simply run `node app.js` and navigate to endpoint on your browser for local testing.
-App runs on port 3000.
+App runs on port 3000 by default.